 The council has an established risk based approach to budget monitoring which ensures that effective action is taken to manage risks.
 During 2020/21, officers will continue to provide updates on risks as part of the quarterly budget monitoring to Council Executive.
 The Audit, Risk and Counter Fraud Manager also monitors and oversees financial and non-financial risks through updates provided by managers on the Pentana System.
 Regular updates are provided to the Officer Governance and Risk Board and to elected members and the public through the Governance and Risk Committee.
-Reports and minutes for the Governance and Risk Committee are available on COINS.
+Reports and minutes for the Governance and Risk Committee are available on COINS, the council's committee information system https://coins.westlothian.gov.uk/coins/.